 BL

-An acronym from the English loan words "Boys Love", literally means love between young men - physical or platonic.
+An acronym for the English loanword "Boys Love", literally meaning love between young men - physical or platonic.
 See also Yaoi and Yuri.

 (IC) Card Sticker